zyj1218/COMP3005-Final-Project/README.md

 ## Execution notes (Please read before using the system):
-For the classes, the trainer must select a day and a class and then send it to the staff, staff on their side choose the scheduled time on the selected date and book the room.
-The member’s page has the final scheduled class time and date.
-Therefore, members can view and book classes.
-When the member books a class, the class will not appear on the available class list until the member cancels the class.
+Training Class Creating and Booking Logic:
+1. Trainers are required to select one or more dates available in the upcoming week, specify the name of the class, and determine preference class type(group/personal).
+This information is then forwarded to the staff;
+2. Staffs on their side choose the exact start time and end time for this session on the trainer's selected available date, also can decide the class type(group/personal);
+3. Members can view and book all the available classes by select "Book a class" in the menu, the availability of classes is as follows:

+   >If the class type is personal, and has already been booked by another member, it will not be visible in the list of available classes;
+   If the class type is group(with a maximum of 5 members), and is fully booked, it will not be visible in the list of available classes;

+5. Once a member successfully books a class, that class will no longer appear in their list of available classes until the member cancels the class.

+Dashboard display menu:
-For the dashboard display menu, the member will only get their exercise routines, fitness achievements, and health statistics after they finish taking the classes.
+The member will only get their exercise routines, fitness achievements, and health statistics after they finish taking the classes.

 ## Files: